How to made rakhi cards (Traditional and Embroidered)May 11, 2019

 - Cut the paper of the desired size (7 " x 11" is an ideal size) and fold it in the middle.

-- Leaving ½" border, paste the moli thread making a rectangle, the size of this rectangle may vary as per your design visualization.
-Line with a decorative border on the inside using red and yellow colors.
-Paste the motif of Ganesha or Swastika a little off-center towards the top and write 'Happy Raksha Bandhan' or similar short message below the motif.
+- Leaving ½" border, paste the Mauli thread making a rectangle, the size of this rectangle may vary as per your design visualization.
+Line with a decorative edge on the inside using red and yellow colours.
+Paste the motif of Ganesha or Swastika a little off-centre towards the top and write 'Happy Raksha Bandhan' or similar short message below the motif.
 You can also take a computer printout of the writing part if the design has been decided upon earlier.
-Write your message on the inside of the card.
+Write your letter on the inside of the card.

-- If you wish to give it a more contemporary look, you can use lace or a ribbon instead of moli.
+- If you wish to give it a more contemporary look, you can use lace or a ribbon instead of Mauli.

-- You can use pressed flowers or reeds as the center motif.
+- You can use pressed flowers or reeds as the centre motif.
 Some relevant picture cut-outs can also be used.

 - Enclose the card with Rakhi, tika, and rice.